moberer/okto-proto/README.md

   - Set password to "android" (or the one you used)

 3) Set up Android SDK in Godot
   - Stay in the same screen as above
   - Set the "Android SDK Path" to "/home/YOURUSERNAMEHERE/Android/Sdk"
   - Ensure you have a fitting SDK installed in Android Studio

-4) Export the Android apk
+4) Continue with "Export for Android"

-   - This is the only step you'll have to repeat in the future.
+## Export for Android
  - Top Bar -> Project -> Export
  - Select Android in the left bar
  - Press the "Export Project" button in the bottom bar
  - Select where to put the apk